 Avenger fans rejoice!
-AVENGERS: INFINITY WAR opens in theaters everywhere on April 27th!
-In celebration, we are sharing an awesome DIY No Sew Thor Costume.
-This costume is easy to make.
-Great for Halloween, parties, school spirit days, and even a costume to wear to Disney (leave the hammer at home!).
+We have an awesome DIY No Sew Thor Costume.
+This Super Hero costume is easy to make and involves no sewing at all.
+Great for Halloween, parties, school spirit days, and even a costume to wear to Disney.
 Using inexpensive craft foam, PVC pipe, and a few other inexpensive products this costume is surprisingly simple to make!
-Mr. Highlights Along the Way made this costume for our son, so I will let him tell you how to make this yourself!
+Learn how to make your own DIY Thor costume below….

 Here are the instruction for your No Sew DIY Thor costume.
 Craft foam can be found at your local hobby or art supply store.
 You can also purchase craft foam online from Amazon.
 These costumes are quick and easy to make.
 They may not last too many battles, but they are fun to create anyway.
 We have included templates and instructions.
 You will need to adjust the pattern to your child’s size.